 The results include multiple types of ROC curves: \begin{itemize} \item Individual class ROC curves as explained above. \item Worst-Case Line: This line represents a baseline random classifier that performs no better than random guessing.
 It serves as a reference point, indicating that any ROC curve above this line signifies a classifier that performs better than random. \item Micro-Average ROC Curve: The micro-average ROC curve aggregates the contributions of all classes and computes the average ROC curve by considering each instance equally, regardless of the class it belongs to.
-This method is useful when we want to evaluate the overall performance of the model across all classes, providing a single ROC curve that represents the collective classification capability. \item Macro-Average ROC Curve: The macro-average ROC curve, on the other hand, computes the ROC curve for each class individually and then averages these curves.
+This method is proper when we want to evaluate the overall performance of the model across all classes, providing a single ROC curve that represents the collective classification capability. \item Macro-Average ROC Curve: The macro-average ROC curve, on the other hand, computes the ROC curve for each class individually and then averages these curves.
 Unlike the micro-average, the macro-average gives equal weight to each class, making it more sensitive to the performance of minority classes.
 This can be beneficial for assessing the model's ability to handle class imbalance. \end{itemize}

-Each ROC curve is accompanied by its corresponding area under the curve (AUC), a scalar value that sums up the performance of the model.
+Each ROC curve is accompanied by its corresponding area under the curve (AUC), a scalar value that summarizes the model's performance.
 Higher AUC values indicate better classification capability, with 1.0 representing perfect classification and 0.5 corresponding to random guessing.
 The micro and macro AUC values provide complementary perspectives: micro-AUC emphasizes overall performance, while macro-AUC highlights balanced performance across classes.